Otidea alutacea

-Otidea alutacea is a species of apothecial fungus belonging to the family Pyronemataceae.
-This European species appears as buff coloured deep cups, often split down one side, up to 6 cm tall, on soil in woodland.
-It is inedible.
+Otidea alutacea, commonly known as the brown clustered ear cup, is a species of apothecial fungus belonging to the family Pyronemataceae.

 The cup is 3–6 cm tall and 2–4 cm wide, normally split on one side to the base, with a wavy margin, brown outside and light brown inside.
 The spores are colorless.

 Similar species include Otidea onotica and Guepinia helvelloides.

+It grows on soil in woodland in western North America and in Europe.
+It is inedible.